Why the Fed feels now is time to tighten credit more quickly

 But on Wednesday, Powell suggested that his patience has run out.
 High inflation has not only persisted but accelerated to anearly four-decade high.Average wages are rising.
 Hiring is solid, and unemployment is falling.
 All those trends, Powell said at a news conference, have led him and the rest of the Fed’s policymakers to decide that now is the time to speed up the Fed’s tightening of credit.

-The policy changes reflect an abrupt shift by Powell and the Fed to focus more on wrestling inflation under control, while placing less emphasis on further reducing unemployment.
+The policy changes reflect an abrupt shift by Powell and the Fed to focus more on wrestling inflation under control and less on further reducing unemployment.

-At a news conference after the Fed’s latest policy meeting, Powell stopped short of declaring that the job market had fully recovered from the pandemic recession.
+At his news conference after the Fed’s latest policy meeting, Powell stopped short of declaring that the job market had fully recovered from the pandemic recession.
 But he said “rapid progress” had been made toward the Fed’s target of “maximum employment.”
-And if inflation is still running high next year, he said, the Fed might decide to start raising rates even if it hasn’t been achieved.
+And if inflation is still running high next year, he said, the Fed might decide to start raising rates even if maximum employment hasn’t been achieved.

 He noted recent economic reports that have shown higher inflation, solid wage growth and steady job gains.

-The central bank had since the spring characterized inflation as mainly a “transitory” problem that would fade as supply bottlenecks, caused by the pandemic, were resolved.
+Since spring, the central bank had characterized inflation as mainly a “transitory” problem that would fade as supply bottlenecks, caused by the pandemic, were resolved.
 But at his news conference, Powell acknowledged that price spikes have persisted longer than the Fed expected.

 Once consumers start to expect inflation to continue, Powell noted, it can make it harder for the Fed to control.
-If households expect higher prices, they may demand more wage increases, which can then lead companies to raise prices further to offset higher labor costs.
+If households expect higher prices, they tend to demand higher wage increases, which can then lead companies to raise prices further to offset their higher labor costs.

 “There’s a real risk now,” Powell said, “that inflation may be more persistent and that may be putting inflation expectations under pressure, and that the risk of higher inflation becoming entrenched has increased.
 I think part of the reason behind our move today is to put ourselves in a position to be able to deal with that risk.”

-Powell said the Fed’s goals of reaching maximum employment and keeping prices stable have been complicated by the unusual dynamics of the pandemic recovery.
+He said the Fed’s goals of maximum employment and stable prices have been complicated by the unusual dynamics of the pandemic recovery.
 The Fed had hoped to see inflation rise because of very low unemployment and higher wages, which are signs of a strong economy.
-Instead, inflation has mostly stemmed from supply chain snarls and a spike in demand for goods such as furniture, cars and appliances.
+Instead, surging inflation has mostly stemmed from supply chain snarls and a spike in demand for goods such as furniture, cars and appliances.

 “The inflation that we got,” Powell said, “was not at all the inflation we were looking for.”

-Collectively, the Fed’s policymakers forecast Wednesday that inflation, as measured by their preferred gauge, will reach 5.3% by year’s end, up from the October reading of 5%, according to the Fed’s preferred gauge.
+Collectively, the Fed’s policymakers forecast Wednesday that inflation, as measured by their preferred gauge, will reach 5.3% by year’s end, according to the Fed’s preferred gauge.
 They expect inflation to slow considerably to a 2.6% annual rate by the end of 2022.
 But that’s up from its September forecast of just 2.2%.

+Gas prices have already come off their peaks.
+Supply chain bottlenecks in some areas are gradually easing.
+And government stimulus payments, which helped spur a spike in spending that boosted inflation, aren’t likely to return.

 The officials foresee the unemployment rate falling to 3.5% by the end of next year, which would match the pre-pandemic level, when unemployment was at 50-year lows.

-“We would not in any way want to foreclose the idea that the labor market can get even better,” even after the Fed starts to raise rates, Powell said.
+“We would not in any way want to foreclose the idea that the labor market can get even better,” even after the Fed starts to raise rates, he said.

 The Fed is buying $90 billion a month in bonds, down from $120 billion in October, and had been reducing those purchases by $15 billion a month.
 But in January, it will reduce those purchases by $30 billion, to $60 billion, and will be on track, Powell said, to end them altogether in March.